DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 Most non-UK citizens will not be eligible for financial support from the UK government to help with teacher training.

-Some support is available if:
+Some support may be available if:

 * you train to teach languages or physics